Goldinteractive/gold-features/packages/masonry/docs/base.md

 You can add a masonry-identifier as a data-attribute to trigger events via the eventhub using `'${masonryIdentifier}:${method}'`

 Currently only the `appended` method is supported: `'${masonryIdentifier}:appended'`
-> Please note: Gaps can occure when items are lazily added.
+> Please note: Gaps can occure when items are lazily added, due to masonry failing to layout everything perfectly.
 Consider this when designing the different item sizes.
+You can see those gaps when adding items multiple times in the example below.

 > In case you want to add filters you should check out [Isotope](https://isotope.metafizzy.co/)